 While practicing social distancing is vital in order to flatten the curve of COVID-19 admitted hospitalizations, it does not have to mean social isolation.
-Learn from our Integrative Medicine team why feeling connected socially is important for your overall health and wellbeing, especially during this time of fear and uncertainty.
+Learn from our Integrative Health team why feeling connected socially is important for your overall health and wellbeing, especially during this time of fear and uncertainty.

 Social Connection in a Time of Social Distancing